Eldred v. Ashcroft: Court of Appeals

-The plaintiffs appealed the decision of the district court to the United States Court of Appeals for the District of Columbia Circuit, filing their initial brief on May 22, 2000, and arguing the case on October 5 of the same year in front of a three-judge panel.
-Arguments were similar to those made in the district court, except for those regarding the public trust doctrine, which were not included in the appeal.

-Instead, the plaintiffs extended their argument on the copyright clause to note that the clause requires Congress to "promote the Progress of Science and useful Arts", and argued that retroactive extensions do not directly serve this purpose in the standard quid pro quo previously required by the courts.
+The plaintiffs appealed the decision of the district court to the United States Court of Appeals for the District of Columbia Circuit on May 22, 2000.
+The plaintiffs extended their argument on the copyright clause to note that the clause requires Congress to "promote the Progress of Science and useful Arts", and argued that retroactive extensions do not directly serve this purpose in the standard quid pro quo previously required by the courts.
 The case was decided on February 16, 2001.
 The appeals court upheld the decision of the district court in a 2–1 opinion.
 In his dissent, Judge David Sentelle agreed with the plaintiffs that CTEA was indeed unconstitutional based on the "limited Times" requirement.
 Supreme Court precedent, he argued, held that one must be able to discern an "outer limit" to a limited power; in the case of retrospective copyright extensions, Congress could continue to extend copyright terms indefinitely through a set of limited extensions, thus rendering the "limited times" requirement meaningless.

 Following this ruling, plaintiffs petitioned for a rehearing en banc (in front of the full panel of nine judges).
 This petition was rejected, 7-2, with Judges Sentelle and David Tatel dissenting.

-Supreme Court
+Supreme Court opinion

 On October 11, 2001, the plaintiffs filed a petition for certiorari to the Supreme Court of the United States.
-On February 19, 2002, the Court granted certiorari, agreeing to hear the case.

 Oral arguments were presented on October 9, 2002.
 Lead counsel for the plaintiff was Lawrence Lessig; the government's case was argued by Solicitor General Theodore Olson.

-Lessig focused the Plaintiffs' brief to emphasize the Copyright Clause restriction, as well as the First Amendment argument from the Court of Appeals case.
-The decision to emphasize the Copyright Clause argument was based on both the minority opinion of Judge Sentelle in the appeals court, and on several recent Supreme Court decisions authored by Chief Justice William Rehnquist: United States v.
+Lessig focused the Plaintiffs' brief to emphasize the Copyright Clause restriction and the First Amendment argument.
+The decision to emphasize the Copyright Clause argument was based on both the minority opinion of Judge Sentelle at the Appeals court, and on two recent Supreme Court decisions authored by Chief Justice William Rehnquist: United States v.
 Lopez (1996) and United States v.
 Morrison (2000).

-In both of those decisions, Rehnquist, along with four of the Court's more conservative justices, held Congressional legislation unconstitutional, because that legislation exceeded the limits of the Constitution's Commerce Clause.
+In both of those decisions, the Supreme Court held Congressional legislation to be unconstitutional, because that legislation exceeded the limits of the Constitution's Commerce Clause.
 This profound reversal of precedent, Lessig argued, could not be limited to only one of the enumerated powers.
-If the court felt that it had the power to review legislation under the Commerce Clause, Lessig argued, then the Copyright clause deserved similar treatment, or at very least a "principled reason" must be stated for according such treatment to only one of the enumerated powers.
+If the court felt that it had the power to review legislation under the Commerce Clause, Lessig argued, then the Copyright Clause deserved similar treatment, or at very least a "principled reason" must be stated for according such treatment to only one of the enumerated powers.